AI for the Life Sciences

 Do I need to know machine learning to use this handbook?

 No. The handbook is written for working biologists, drug discovery scientists, and program leaders.
-It treats ML as a research instrument the same way it would treat a sequencer or a microscope: you should understand what the output means and what its limits are; you do not need to build the instrument from scratch.
-The Foundation Models for Biology and Evaluation Principles chapters provide enough ML context to read the rest of the handbook.
+It treats ML as a research instrument, analogous to a sequencer or microscope: the output and its limits must be understood, but readers need not build the instrument from scratch.
+The Foundation Models for Biology and Evaluation Principles chapters provide the ML context needed for the remaining chapters.

 How often does the handbook update?